Pylons/pyramid/docs/tutorials/bfgwiki2/authorization.rst

 the ``make_app`` function.
 The first positional argument of an ``AuthTktAuthenticationPolicy`` is a secret used to encrypt cookie data.
-Its second argument ("callback") should be a callable that accepts a userid (usually a string).
+Its second argument ("callback") should be a callable that accepts a userid (usually a string) and a request object.
 If the userid exists in the system, the callback should return a sequence of group identifiers (or an empty sequence if the user isn't a member of any groups).
 If the userid *does not* exist in the system, the callback should return ``None``.
 We'll use "dummy" data to represent user and groups sources within ``run.py``.
 In a "real" application this information would almost certainly come from some database.

 We'll also use the opportunity to pass the ``RootFactory`` we created in the step above in as the first argument to ``make_app``.
 When